How was FairCoin started?

 FairCoin is the first blockchain with a human touch and clear values in mind.
-As some may consider this a contradiction to the paradigm of trustlessness in blockchain technology, we think it is an advantage, as we do not need to force users to upgrade the software, if some minor technical parameters need to be adjusted.
+While some may consider this a contradiction to the paradigm of trustlessness in blockchain technology, we think it is an advantage, as we do not need to force users to upgrade the software, if some minor technical parameters need to be adjusted.
 Using a database like Cyclos instead was not an option, as it has one single point of failure, whereas FairCoin uses a distributed verification mechanism and works also without chain admins.

 How are attacks handled?

 The peer-to-peer mechanism of blockchain frameworks is very failure proof.
 Each node (in FairCoin any wallet or CVN is a node) checks the behavior of other connected nodes and ranks them.
-If a bad behavior of a node exceeds a certain level, then it is disconnected for 24 hours.
+If the bad behavior of a node exceeds a certain level, then it is disconnected for 24 hours.
 This also helps to prevent from DDoS attacks.

 Can the FairCoin blockchain be forked?

 It's almost impossible.
 Forking means that the chain splits up at a certain point.
 This happens to Bitcoin once in a while when miners create a new block at almost the same time.
 But in FairCoin, the consensus algorithm determines exactly one CVN which has priority to create the next block.
-Any block occurring on the network that does not comply with those rules are not accepted by any other node.
+Any block occurring on the network that does not comply with those rules will not be accepted by any other node.